The-Eick-Lab/Chemicals-in-Our-Bodies-and-IKIDS/README.md

 # Chemicals-in-Our-Bodies
-Projects using data from the Chemicals in Our Bodies (CIOB) Study
+Projects using data from the Chemicals in Our Bodies (CIOB) & Illinois Kids Development Study (IKIDS)